valgger/LLM-Engineering-Essentials/README.md

 # Meet our team

-Led by ML expert Stanislav Fedotov, this course was created by a team of AI practitioners dedicated to making AI education accessible and keeping professionals ahead in the field:
+Led by ML expert **Stanislav Fedotov**, this course was created by a team of AI practitioners dedicated to making AI education accessible and keeping professionals ahead in the field:

 **Alexey Bukhtiyarov**